Hewlett-Packard to split into two public companies, lay off 5,000

 Relational owns a 1.49 percent stake in HP.

-HP is the latest in a line of companies to spin off operations in an attempt to become more agile and capitalize on faster-growing businesses.
+HP is the latest in a line of companies to spin off operations in an attempt to become more agile and capitalise on faster-growing businesses.

-Online auction company eBay Inc (EBAY.O), which was formerly run by Whitman, said last week it would spin off electronic payment service PayPal.
+Online auction company eBay Inc, which was formerly run by Whitman, said last week it would spin off electronic payment service PayPal.

 "We like the spin and believe it could create additional value over time," UBS analyst Steven Milunovich, wrote.
 "In our view, focus is more important than synergies, and it is hard to be good at both consumer and enterprise computing."